 - Apple users downloaded nearly 50,000 apps.

-- Email users sent over 200 million messages.
+- Email users send over 200 million messages.

 4.6 billion pieces of content are produced daily (Source: LinkedIn).
 Every day there are around 92,000 new articles posted on the internet.
 There are 83,000 blog posts published every hour.
 WordPress users produce about 35.8 million new posts each month.

 In 2014 alone, over 86 million sites were built with WordPress.
-According to Brian Dean of Backlinko, today there are 164 million blogs online.
-71% of them get fewer than 5000 visitors a month.
+According to Brian Dean of Backlinko, there are 164 million blogs online and 71% of them get fewer than 5000 visitors a month.

 The New Rules Of Content Creation